jorgealcubilla/PySpark_recommender/README.md

 6) CONCLUSIONS
 7) ACKNOWLEDGMENTS

-I hope this notebook helps to make PySpark more understandable.
+I hope this notebook helps to make PySpark more understandable.<br>
 Thank you very much for your time!!!